altetmek/Cyber-Physical-Systems/README.md

 ### Enviromental configuration

-The primary development enviroment is Ubuntu 20.04 desktop, and it is assumed that this is what you are running.
+The primary development environment is Ubuntu 20.04 desktop, and it is assumed that this is what you are running.

 ```Linux
 # Update apt